waldo-vision/waldo/docs/src/pages/en/faq.md

 ## What kind of gameplay should I submit?
 Does it need to be in any special format?

 Record a normal round of gameplay with whatever capture method you typically use.
 It doesn't need to be in any particular format, but nothing longer than 30 minutes please.
 Imagine you're recording a gameplay video that you're going to edit into a montage later on 😎.
 You'll then upload it to YouTube, and submit the link to the video on the waldo.vision submissions page.

+## Can I submit a random content creator's clips to waldo?

+Right now, we're asking users to only submit clips that they have recorded themselves or gotten explicit permission to upload.
+We don't want to train waldo on clips if someone does not want us to.

+## How is waldo sponsored by OperaGX?

+Basically Homeless is sponsored by OperaGX on YouTube– a portion of this integration will be given to Waldo LLC to use on various costs of the Waldo Vision project.
+OperaGX is not directly operating with or sponsoring Waldo LLC.
+The money will be classified as a donation from BH to Waldo LLC.

+## Should I submit cheating clips?
+Legit clips?
+Both?

+You can submit both cheating and non-cheating clips on the website.
+Both will be used in the pre-training stage.